rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-01/01-enrich-documents.md

 ***Use the [execute enrich policy API](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/execute-enrich-policy-api.html) to create the enrich index for the policy.***

-> ***Note:***
+<details><summary><i>Note:</i></summary><blockquote>

->> Once created, you cannot update or index documents to an enrich index.
+> Once created, you cannot update or index documents to an enrich index.
 Instead, update your source indices and execute the enrich policy again.

->> Use the delete enrich policy API to delete an existing enrich policy and its enrich index.
+> Use the delete enrich policy API to delete an existing enrich policy and its enrich index.

+</blockquote></details>

 <details open><summary><i>execute enrich policy</i></summary><blockquote>